The18thWarrior/web3_extended/README.md

 ```

 ## Usage
 Call just as you would normal web3.
 There is an options object to include.
 The currently implemented interfaces are personal, admin, and debug.
-Follows the same function arguments as the Javascript Console reference: [here][0]
+Follows the same function arguments as the Javascript Console reference: [here][0].
+Management API docs are [here][1]
 Use the `ipc` option to use IPC instead of RPC

 **Note:** The security of this module has not been tested.
 Ideal for working inside a private network or testnet.